-Before we start to teach you how to install Apache you need to log in to your server with a non-root user with root privileges. you can check our article about the Initial server setup with Ubuntu 20.04 to learn how to log in as a non-root user.
+Before we start to teach you how to install Apache you need to log in to your server with a non-root user with root privileges.
+To do this, you can check our article about the Initial server setup with Ubuntu 20.04.

-After you finish the Initial server setup with Ubuntu 20.04 you can easily install Apache on your server.
+After you have finished the Initial server setup with Ubuntu 20.04 you can easily install Apache on your server.
+Follow the steps below.

-Apache is available in Ubuntu’s default software repository. you just need to update the local package index then install the apache.
+Apache is available in Ubuntu’s default software repository.
+You just need to update the local package index and then install Apache.